ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

     .WithHttpsEndpoint(targetPort: 8081);
 ```

-And just for the sake of it, you can add a call to `WithExternalHttpEndpoints()` as good measure, as the identity provider needs to be publicly available.
+And just for the sake of it, you can add a call to `WithExternalHttpEndpoints()` as a good measure, as the identity provider needs to be publicly available.

 ```csharp
 var idsrv = builder.AddContainer(...)